sparkflows/sparkflows-docs/docs/installation-upgrading/python-install.rst

 This page explains how to setup python 3 virtual environment & other package required to run pyspark workflows.

+Python is only needed is you need to use Python and the PySpark engine in Fire Insights.
+Python modules in Fire Insights use Python 3.X.

 Install Python 3
 ----------------